By Dr. Mercola

 Ideally it would be best to relocate during the winter to a subtropical location where you will have access to plentiful solar radiation.
 In the U.S. this would mean Florida, California, and Hawaii.
 Interestingly, Hawaii has the top longevity rate in the U.S. Residents of the state live, on average, more than five years longer than those on the mainland.

-Realistically not many will be able to relocate during the winter months.
+Realistically, not many will be able to relocate during the winter months.
 An alternative would be to frequent tanning salons that use safe equipment.
-We have identified a database of them for your review.
-For the ultimate convenience though, you can use a safe home tanning bed like the Sun Splash.
+We have identified a database of safe tanning equipment for your review.
+For ultimate convenience though, you can use a safe home tanning bed.
 If relocating in the winter or using tanning beds does not appeal to you, then you will want to consider an oral form of vitamin D.

 How Vitamin D Performance Testing Can Help Optimize Your Health

 Additionally, a robust and growing body of research clearly shows that vitamin D is absolutely critical for good health and disease prevention.
 Vitamin D affects your DNA through vitamin D receptors (VDRs), which bind to specific locations of the human genome.
 Scientists have identified nearly 3,000 genes that are influenced by vitamin D levels, and vitamin D receptors have been found throughout the human body.

 Is it any wonder then that no matter what disease or condition is investigated, vitamin D appears to play a crucial role?
 This is why I am so excited about the D*Action Project by GrassrootsHealth.
 It is showing how you can take action today on known science with a consensus of experts without waiting for institutional lethargy.
 It has shown how by combining the science of measurement (of vitamin D levels) with the personal choice of taking action and, the value of education about individual measures that one can truly be in charge of their own health.